01 of 04

-The young William’s position was pretty uncertain but not dire due to support from King Henry I of France who realised the strategic importance of Normandy.
-Nonetheless it was a pretty lawless time: nobles fought for Church lands and estates and Alan III of Brittany looked lustfully at his rich neighbour.
-From the age of 8, William relied on faithful followers and guardians who had an unfortunate habit of dying or being swiftly dispatched by their enemies; one of them reportedly being... killed in William’s bedchamber.
+The young William’s position was pretty uncertain but not dire due to support from King Henry I of France who realized the strategic importance of Normandy.
+Nonetheless, it was a pretty lawless time: nobles fought for Church lands and estates and Alan III of Brittany looked lustfully at his rich neighbor.
+From the age of 8, William relied on faithful followers and guardians who had an unfortunate habit of dying or being swiftly dispatched by their enemies; one of them reportedly being killed in William’s bedchamber.

 1047: William Comes Right